Valuation Rolls 1885

-The Valuation Rolls in Scotland for 1895 offer a colourful picture of life in Scotland during the late Victorian era.
+The Valuation Rolls in Scotland of 1885 offer a fascinating picture of life in Scotland during the late Victorian era.

-To find out more about the information contained in the 1895 Valuation Rolls in, and to view some of these records, just click on the links below.
+To find out more about the information contained in the 1885 Valuation Rolls and to view some examples of these records, just click on the links below.